tsujamin/digi-approval/design/design.md

 + The entire history of the application
 + All the communications that have been exchanged
-+ How long the application has been pending, both internally, and with any other agencies involved
++ How long the application has been pending, both internally, and with any other agencies involved.
+A "traffic light" style visualisation will be included.
 + Any steps necessary to progress it.

 The applicant is notified whenever the approver completes a step, and approvers (and possibly applicants) are notified when an involved agency provides feedback.